imvast/temp-arch/README.md

 if patched, you can purchase working version @ https://shop.saiv.cc

-this version still works as of May 25th and if you want support join .gg/vast
+this version is working as of May 27th and if you want support join .gg/vast
 </h4>

 ---